Billie Joe Armstrong: Instruments

 Today, Armstrong mainly uses Gibson and Fender guitars.
 Twenty of his Gibson guitars are Les Paul Junior models from the mid- to late-1950s.
 His Fender collection includes Stratocasters, Jazzmasters, Telecasters, a Gretsch hollowbody, Rickenbacker 360 and his copies of "Blue" from Fender Custom Shop.
 Recently he has begun giving away guitars to audience members invited to play on stage with Green Day, usually during the songs "Knowledge" or "Longview".
 He states that his favorite guitar is a 1956 Gibson Les Paul Junior he calls "Floyd", which he bought in 2000 just before recording the album Warning.

 Armstrong also has three of his own Les Paul Junior signature models from Gibson.
 The first has been in production since 2006 and is modeled closely after "Floyd".
 The second began production in 2012 and is a TV Yellow double-cutaway Junior.
 Both models include a Gibson "H-90" pickup, exclusive to Armstrong's models.
 Gibson has also released an extremely limited run of acoustic signature guitars.
 Epiphone has release lower-priced version of his signature Gibson Les Paul Junior in 2022.

 Armstrong's amplifiers consist of a pair of Marshall 100-watt 1959 Super Lead reissues he acquired sometime before Green Day's Woodstock '94 performance and had modified for increased distortion.
 Nicknamed "Meat" and "Pete", the two amps are run in conjunction for a fuller sound, with a Boss BD-2 Blues Driver used for solos.
 For clean tones, Armstrong uses a rackmount Custom Audio Electronics 3+ SE tube preamp, and all three amplifiers are run through a pair of Marshall 1960B cabinets with Celestion Vintage 30 speakers.
 In 2019, MXR released Armstrong's signature overdrive pedal, the Dookie Drive, which aimed to reproduce his dual-Marshall setup and was decorated with the cover art from the Dookie album.
 MXR later rebranded the pedal as the FOD Drive.
+In 2026, Marshall released the 1959BJA Billie Joe Armstrong Artist Signature amplifier, the brand's first signature amp model in fourteen years.
+The 1959BJA is a recreation of Armstrong's modified 1959 Super Leads and comes in a baby blue tolex covering in homage to "Blue", Armstrong's first electric guitar.

 Armstrong plays several other instruments as well as guitar.
 He recorded harmonica and mandolin parts on Nimrod and Warning, piano parts on 21st Century Breakdown, American Idiot: The Original Broadway Cast Recording (2010), ¡Tré!, and Revolution Radio, and plays drums and bass occasionally.